 The RESET button located on the bottom panel of the router is designed to restore the factory default settings.
 To restore the factory defaults, push the button (with the device turned on), hold it for 10 seconds, and then release the button.

-The device is also equipped with a built-in Wi-Fi antenna.
+The device is also equipped with two external Wi-Fi antennas.

 Delivery Package

 The following should be included: